BlankSpruce/gersemi/README.md

 If your definition has `# gersemi: hints` at the beginning then after `hints` you can provide YAML formatted pairs `<keyword>: <specialized_formatting>` to indicate how to treat specific multi-value arguments. `<specialized_formatting>` can be:
 - `pairs`: values after the keyword will be grouped into pairs, similar to how `set_target_properties(PROPERTIES)` is handled
 - `command_line`: values after the keyword will be treated like a sequence of words in command line, similar to how `add_custom_command(COMMAND)` is handled
+- `sort`: values after the keyword will be sorted in alphabetical order
+- `unique`: repeated values after the keyword will be removed during formatting
+- `sort+unique`: values will be sorted and repetitions will be removed

 <details>
 <summary>Example:</summary>